Aparna-Praturi/World-Bank-Education-Data-Analysis/Readme.md

-This repository contains projects of exploratory data analysis
+This project is about detailed exploratory data analysis of world education data.